Daniel-KM/Omeka-S-module-DerivativeImages/README.md

 ======================================

-[Derivative Images] is a module for [Omeka S] that allows to recreate all derivative files from the original, it they are still available.
+[Derivative Images] is a module for [Omeka S] that allows to recreate all derivative files from the original media, if they are still available.
 It is useful when you change the parameters of the thumbnails, for example bigger or lower size, or when you add a new derivative type.

-This is a full rewrite of the [plugin Derivative images] for [Omeka Classic] of the Roy Rosenzweig Center for History and New Media.
+It is a full rewrite of the [plugin Derivative images] for [Omeka Classic] of the Roy Rosenzweig Center for History and New Media.

 Installation
 ------------

-Uncompress files and rename plugin folder `Derivative Images`.
+Uncompress files and rename plugin folder `DerivativeImages`.

 See general end user documentation for [Installing a module] and follow the config instructions.